 Executive Summary

 The NIST Big Data Public Working Group (NBD-PWG) Definitions and Taxonomy Subgroup prepared this NIST Big Data Interoperability Framework: Volume 1, Definitions to address fundamental concepts needed to understand the new paradigm for data applications, collectively known as Big Data, and the analytic processes collectively known as data science.
-While Big Data has been defined in a myriad of ways, the shift to a Big Data paradigm occurs when the scale of the data leads to the need for a cluster of computing and storage resources to provide cost-effective data management.
-Data science combines various technologies, techniques, and theories from various fields, mostly related to computer science, and statistics to obtain actionable knowledge from data.
+While Big Data has been defined in a myriad of ways, the shift to a Big Data paradigm occurs when the scale of the data leads to the need for a cluster of computing and storage resources to enable cost-effective, well governed and useful data management.
+Data science combines various technologies, techniques, and theories from various fields, mostly related to computer science, linquistics, and statistics to obtain useful knowledge from knowledge and from data including for the economy and public welfare.
 This report seeks to clarify the underlying concepts of Big Data and data science to enhance communication among Big Data producers and consumers.
 By defining concepts related to Big Data and data science, a common terminology can be used among Big Data practitioners.

 The NIST Big Data Interoperability Framework consists of seven volumes, each of which addresses a specific key topic, resulting from the work of the NBD-PWG.
 The seven volumes are as follows: